Battle of Zújar: Background

-Since being mauled at the Battle of Baza on 4 November 1810, the Army of Murcia remained inert.
-Defending against it was the French IV Corps under General of Division Horace François Bastien Sébastiani de La Porta.
+After having been defeated at the Battle of Baza on 4 November 1810, the Army of Murcia remained inert.
+Defending against it was the French IV Corps under General of Division Horace Sébastiani.
 In April 1811, Marshal Nicolas Soult began drawing troops away from the area so that he could strike at an Anglo-Portuguese army to the west.
 At this time, General of Division Jean François Leval assumed command of the seriously attenuated IV Corps.

-On 1 June 1811, General Manuel Alberto Freire de Andrade y Armijo commanded 14,453 soldiers present under arms in the Army of Murcia.
+On 1 June 1811, General Manuel Freire de Andrade commanded 14,453 soldiers present under arms in the Army of Murcia.
 Also known as the 3rd Army, this body of troops consisted of three infantry and two cavalry divisions.
-Brigadier General A. La Cuadra commanded 4,015 men in the 1st Division, Brigadier General Juan Creagh led 4,442 soldiers in the 2nd Division, Brigadier General Antonio Sanz directed 3,220 infantry in the 3rd Division, Brigadier General M. Ladron commanded 1,014 troopers in the 1st Cavalry Division, and Brigadier General V. Osorio led 709 horsemen in the 2nd Cavalry Division.
+Brigadier General La Cuadra commanded 4,015 men in the 1st Division, Brigadier General Juan Creagh led 4,442 soldiers in the 2nd Division, Brigadier General Antonio Sanz directed 3,220 infantry in the 3rd Division, Brigadier General Manuel Ladrón de Guevara commanded 1,014 troopers in the 1st Cavalry Division, and Brigadier General V. Osorio led 709 horsemen in the 2nd Cavalry Division.
 There were 786 artillerymen and 267 sappers.
 The 2,180-man garrison of Cartagena also fell under Freire's orders.

 Taking advantage of French weakness, Freire pushed westward on the Lorca to Baza to Granada highway with the divisions of Creagh, Sanz, and the cavalry.
 Meanwhile, La Cuadra's division diverged to the north on the road to Pozo Alcón.
 Freire's advance was slow and cautious, allowing Leval to retreat without being hustled along.
 Nevertheless, the French general abandoned the Mediterranean coast between Almería and Motril and the towns of Baza and Guadix.
 Troops from La Cuadra's command raided as far northwest as Úbeda.
 Agents from Freire's column stirred up the local guerillas, including the band led by the Conde de Montijo.
 These cut the supply lines between Granada and Málaga.
 With only 3,000 to 4,000 troops, Leval was in a dilemma.
 He was out of touch with his Polish division in Málaga and his garrisons at Jaén and Cordova.
 To seriously oppose Freire, he had to concentrate his command, but he was forbidden to do so by Soult.